 The primary mission of the Marquette University Law Library is to support the research activities of the Marquette University Law School students and faculty.
 The law librarians who hold both a law degree and a library degree teach a variety of law-related research courses within the law school and a number of legal research sessions for various departments on campus.

 The Law Library is located in Eckstein Hall.
 The Law Library maintains a comprehensive electronic and a selective print collection of primary legal materials from all federal and state jurisdictions as well as a collection of selected international and comparative legal materials.
 In addition, the Law Library provides the entire campus with electronic subscriptions to Proquest federal legislative history materials, to HeinOnline, and to Cheetah.
 The Law Library is a selective depository of federal government law-related documents.
-The Law Library subscribes to a number of electronic legal research databases available that are to anyone using the Law Library.
+The Law Library subscribes to a number of electronic legal research databases available to anyone using the Law Library.
 Law Library users may also access a comprehensive collection of both print and electronic Wisconsin legal research resources while in the law building.

 Research Centers and Institutes